aashiq-parmar/habit-tracker/README.md

 ## Screenshots
 ![Calendar View](assets/screenshots/screenshot1.JPG)
-*Example of the Habit Tracker Calendar with habit states.*
+*Example of a "Completed" and "Missed" Date marked in the calendar in Light Mode.*

 ![Completed Habit](assets/screenshots/screenshot2.JPG)
-*Example of a "Completed" and "Missed" Date marked in the calendar.*
+*Example of a "Completed" and "Missed" Date marked in the calendar in Light Mode.*

 ![Dark Mode](assets/screenshots/screenshot3.JPG)
-*Example of a "Completed" and "Missed" Date marked in the calendar.*
+*Example of a "Completed" and "Missed" Date marked in the calendar in Dark Mode.*

 ## Installation